agentbryce2025/terminal_control/computer-use-demo/README.md

-# Anthropic Computer Use Demo
+# Anthropic Computer Use Terminal Demo

+This is a modified version of the Anthropic Computer Use Demo that removes the web UI dependency and provides a pure terminal-based interface while maintaining all the original computer use functionality.

 > [!CAUTION]
 > Computer use is a beta feature.
 Please be aware that computer use poses unique risks that are distinct from standard API features or chat interfaces.
 These risks are heightened when using computer use to interact with the internet.
 To minimize risks, consider taking precautions such as: